websitecategorization/websitecategorizationapi/README.md

 ## Support for languages

 Classification service supports classifications of websites in 30+ major languages, including English, French, German, Italian, Spanish, Chinese and others.

+## Offline database of categorized domains

+We offer offline [URL database](https://www.websitecategorizationapi.com/url_database.php) of millions of categorized domains.
+It can be used web content filtering, AdTech marketing, cybersecurity, brand safety, contextual targeting.

+It is ideal for those use cases where you require very low latency of requests, which can be achieved with pre-classified websites stored in database.

 ## Example classifications